Asymptotics of Partial Density Functions for Divisors: Partial Bergman kernels

 \subsection{Decay away from the Diagonal}

-As further notation let $\rho(z,z')$ denote the geodesic distance between points $z,z'\in X$ taken with respect to the given K\"ahler metric.
 We wish to discuss the well known fact that the Bergman kernel decays exponentially fast away from the diagonal (see, for instance, \cite[Proposition 9]{Lindholm}, \cite[Prop 4.1]{Ma}, \cite{Delin}, \cite[Thm 0.1]{MM2}).
+We let $\rho(z,z')$ denotes the geodesic distance between points $z,z'\in X$ taken with respect to a given K\"ahler metric, and in this section we assume $X$ is compact.

-\begin{thm}[Decay away from the diagonal] Suppose $X$ is compact.
-Then $K_k$ decays exponentially fast away from the diagonal, in the following sense: there are constants $C,c>0$ such that
+\begin{thm}[Decay away from the diagonal] The Bergman kernel $K_k$ decays exponentially fast away from the diagonal, in the following sense: there are constants $C,c>0$ such that

 \end{thm}

 For convenience of the reader we give a proof of this fact, based on a variant of the ``Donnelly-Fefferman trick'' essentially due to Bo Berndtsson \cite{Bo} (and whom we thank for pointing us in this direction).